-8 months before…
+Eight months before…

 Fitness and nutrition plan: Avoid crash dieting before your wedding by starting a fitness and nutrition plan now.
 You’ll look healthy and glowing on the big day, instead of exhausted and weak.

-4 months before…
+Four months before…

-2 months before…
+Two months before…

 Beauty accessories: Select any beauty accessories, like hair accessories or customized lipstick colors, now.

-Teeth whitening: Most professional teeth-whitening sessions take more than one appointment.
+Teeth whitening: Most professional teeth whitening sessions take more than one appointment.
 Book your first appointment now, and use an at-home whitening kit after your last session to maintain your pearly whites.
 The last thing you want to worry about on your wedding day is sensitive teeth.

 Botox: Botox takes a few days to kick in and usually lasts a few months.
 If you’re considering it, do it now to make sure you can correct any potential issues.
-If you’re curious about the procedure, here’s everything you need to know.

-2 weeks before…
+Two weeks before…

-Brows: Get your brows waxed, threaded, or shaped at the two-week mark—tweeze any stray hairs at least one day before your wedding to avoid redness.
+Brows: Get your brows waxed, threaded, or shaped at the two week mark—tweeze any stray hairs at least one day before your wedding to avoid redness.

-1 week before…
+One week before…

-2 days before…
+Five days before…

 Manicure/Pedicure: Request a gel polish to avoid any chips and cracks on your big day.
-Pink and neutral shades like Essie Nail Polish in Romper Room ($9) are popular, but wear whatever makes you feel most beautiful (here are some ideas).

 Spray tan: Get your spray tan two days before your wedding—the extra time will allow the tan to fade in and look more natural.

-1 day before…
+One day before…

 Beauty sleep: The best thing you can do at this point is to get some shut-eye—you’ve done your work, now take some time to relax (or at least try to).
-A soothing eye mask, like Iluminage Skin Rejuvenating Eye Mask ($35), will help sleep easy.

 Congratulations—you’ve made it to the big day!
 Now all you have to do is smile and try not to cry (and if you do, your waterproof mascara’s got you covered).

 Want more wedding beauty?
-Click here to see 17 stunning bridal makeup looks.
+Click here to see 17 stunning bridal makeup looks!